Subscribe

 You know, before the human genome project mapped out the entire human DNA, the estimation was that we would have somewhere around a couple hundred thousand functional genes.
 And as it turns out, we've got one tenth of that.
 So then the question is, how is it that we perform all of the very complex mechanisms that we perform on a daily basis, which includes our metabolic processes, our immunological processes, neurological processes, everything, just even movement, just your skeletal muscle, your heart beating, everything.

-that occurs, all of the thousands of chemical reactions that occur in your body every minute of every day in order to sustain this shell as a human, how do we sustain all of those functions when we have such little genetic elements or genetic code in our system?
+that occurs, all of the thousands of chemical reactions that occur in your body every minute of every day in order to sustain this shell as a human.
+How do we sustain all of those functions when we have such little genetic elements or genetic code in our system?
 As it turns out, we've got about 150 to 200 times more microbial DNA in our system than human DNA.
-We have over three and a half million microbial genes.
+You know, we have over three and a half million microbial genes.

 in our system, compare that to 22,000 human genes, right?
 So the predominance of genetic material that tells us how to function and provides us the codes on all of those complex reactions that we do as a human comes from microbes. so microbes account for potentially 90 plus percent of all metabolic function that makes us human.
 And that includes